kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 **CLASSIFICATION:** RED-LISTED / COMPARTMENTALIZED / EYES-ONLY
 **DATE:** 11-18-1988
 **SUBJECT:** VAP 33-102 – Post-Extraction Review
-**FROM:** SPC Analyst Mina J. Cat (Seven Planet Committee – NEPTUNE)
+**FROM:** SPC Analyst Mint J. Suarez (Seven Planet Committee – NEPTUNE)
 **TO:** Clearance-Level III Recipients / SPA Chief Executive Officer Edelweiss

 ---

 ### **MISSION SUMMARY:**

-On 11-06-1988, Venus Asset Patrol Unit 33-102 (Tango, Zeta, Mike) conducted a classified retrieval sweep at a deprecated structure referred to as the **Vitruvian Motel** (Quadrant 4C).
+On 11-06-1988, **VENUS** Asset Patrol Unit 33-102 (Tango, Zeta, Mike) conducted a classified retrieval sweep at a deprecated structure referred to as the **Vitruvian Motel** (Quadrant 4C).
 Their mission was to locate and retrieve two lost civilian contractors, presumed deceased or defected.
 Instead, they encountered and extracted an **unidentified female entity** from an unregistered sixth floor of the structure.

 Visual and audio logs recovered from Captain Jack "Tango" Miller's BDY-RECK have been reviewed in full.
 Findings are as follows.